bids-standard/bids-specification/src/02-common-principles.md

 at the top directory will apply to all bold runs.
-However, if there is a key with different value in the `sub-01/func/sub-01_task-xyz_acq-test1_run-1_bold.json` file defined at a lower level, that value will be applicable for that particular run/task NIfTI file/s.
-In other words, the `json` file at the lower level overrides values that are potentially also defined in the `.json` at a higher level.
-If the `.json` file at the higher level contains key-value-pairs that are not present in the `.json` file at the lower level, these key-value-pairs are inherited by the `.json` file at the lower level (but NOT vice versa!).
+However, if there is a key with different value in the `sub-01/func/sub-01_task-xyz_acq-test1_run-1_bold.json` file defined at a deeper level, that value will be applicable for that particular run/task NIfTI file/s.
+In other words, the `json` file at the deeper level overrides values that are potentially also defined in the `.json` at a more shallow level.
+If the `.json` file at the more shallow level contains key-value-pairs that are not present in the `.json` file at the deeper level, these key-value-pairs are inherited by the `.json` file at the deeper level (but NOT vice versa!).

 ### Good practice recommendations